Flow Matching for Tabular Data Synthesis: Designing Flow Matching for Tabular Data Synthesis

 \subsection{Motivation and Design Axes}

 Flow Matching provides a general recipe for learning deterministic or stochastic transformations between probability distributions.
-Yet, its effectiveness in practice depends not on a single equation, but on a set of design decisions that determine how distributions are represented, interpolated, and evolved over time.
-When applied to \emph{tabular data synthesis}, these decisions interact in particularly complex ways: mixed continuous-categorical features challenge smooth trajectories, privacy-sensitive settings impose computational limits, and statistical agencies often require explainable and reproducible models.
+However, its effectiveness in practice depends not on a single equation, but on a set of design decisions that determine how distributions are represented, interpolated, and evolved over time.
+When applied to \emph{tabular data synthesis}, these decisions interact in particularly complex ways.
+First, mixed continuous and categorical features require explicit representation choices, and moving to a continuous latent space can simplify the flow dynamics but does not remove the categorical challenge because discrete structure must still be captured and decoded.
+Second, privacy-sensitive settings impose computational limits, and statistical agencies often require explainable and reproducible model configurations.
 This section therefore reformulates Flow Matching as a \emph{design space} rather than a single algorithmic recipe, and places tabular synthesis at its centre.